mehdichekori/Art-Gallery/art-gallery/README.md

 ## 🙏 Acknowledgments

 - [The Metropolitan Museum of Art](https://www.metmuseum.org/) for their open access collection
-- [Rijksmuseum](https://www.rijksmuseum.nl/) for their API and artwork data
 - [Wikipedia](https://www.wikipedia.org/) for additional context and biographies
 - [Vercel](https://vercel.com/) for hosting and deployment